Armin Laschet private: Unromantic confession and his father-in-law

 - CDU federal chairman and thus also candidate for chancellor

-- Before it was introduced, spoke out against equating homosexual marriage with conventional marriage
+- before its introduction spoke out against equating homosexual marriage with conventional marriage

 —————